Medellin Nightlife | 11 Best Bars and Clubs in 2020

 Te lo juro.

 As I said, I don’t quite rate la rumba in Medellin as highly as Bogota.
 But hey, it’s pretty hard to top perfection.
+And super easy to strike up a conversation with locals.

 Either way, you’ll find some awesome all night action almost every night of the week in the City of Eternal Spring.
 And, as you’ve probably figured out by now, the women are gorgeous everywhere you look.